 If you are clueless on how to determine a shooting schedule you could always hire a line producer to help you.
 If you are low-budget, you can still ask producers with experience on shooting with budget restrictions for advice.

 To break down your script first list all of your scenes then next to them list their locations and a brief description of the action taking place in each scene.
 The majority of films are shot out of sequence.
 You may have several scenes in the same location that can be shot on the same day.
 Determine how many pages you will be shooting each day, and create a basic shooting schedule.
 This can be re-drafted as you get closer to production.
+For more on schedules, we break it all down here.

 Also, keep in mind that some scenes such as dialogue scenes will be a lot easier to shoot than stunt sequences.
 Having an idea of how many production days you need will help a great deal with your film budget breakdown.